-This post is going to compare the price differences of the three major spray on bedliners: Reflex, Rhino, and Linex Cost.
+This post compares the price differences of the three major spray-on bedliners: Reflex, Rhino, and Linex Cost.

-Quite frankly, all of these trucks would come in with different bedliners sprayed on them.
-So it was very common to have 3 or 4 trucks in my shop with Linex, Rhino, and Reflex – this has given me a birds eye view for comparisons.
+Quite frankly, all of these trucks were coming in with different bedliners sprayed on them.
+So it was very common to have 3 or 4 trucks in my shop with Linex, Rhino, and Reflex – this has given me a birds-eye view for comparisons.

-One might think that I’m biased because I spray the Reflex brand; and at one point in my career when I decided to add spray on bedliners to my business, I had to make a decision on which brand to go with just as you are by doing the research on what to put in your truck bed.
-This decision is a very important one because we value our trucks – the purchase price to own a nice truck can sometimes be upwards to 40-50,000 – so this is not a small decision.
+One might think that I’m biased because I spray the Reflex brand; and at one point in my career when I decided to add spray-on bedliner service to my business, I had to decide on which brand to go with just as you are by researching what to put in your truck bed.
+This decision is a critical one because we value our trucks – the purchase price to own a nice truck can sometimes be upwards to 40-50,000 – so this is not a small decision.

-Before we get into The price of a spray on Bedliner whether it’s a Linex -Reflex or Rhino you will want to consider not just the cost of the actually Bedliner!
+Before we get into a spray-on Bedliner cost comparison, whether it’s a Linex, Reflex, or Rhino, you will want to consider more than just the actual Bedliner cost!

 I will give you some things that you want to know about the quality of the products that not everyone is aware of.